Updated : Thu, June 1, 2023 @ 11:00 AM

 If you look at our sbeadex™ magnetic bead technology, you’ll find that it easily meets all of the considerations we’ve discussed:

-- We’ve demonstrated the ability of our sbeadex viral RNA purification kit to work well with both NP and sputum specimens, recovering all of a spiked-in RNA sample—see the data in the application note.
+- We’ve demonstrated the ability of our sbeadex Pathogen Nucleic Acid Purification Kit to work well with both NP and sputum specimens, recovering all of a spiked-in RNA sample—see the data in the application note.

 - The sbeadex purification protocol uses water-based wash buffers to reduce solvent carryover, resulting in an absence of PCR inhibitors in the final eluate.